-In the context of software download, it might be useful to distinguish between downloads of code and download of air-interface parameters.
+In the context of software download, itis useful to distinguish between downloads of code and download of air-interface parameters.

 – Download of code may be defined as the download of the complete executable code, parameters, standard description, etc. which implements a certain air-interface standard or serves as the update or replacement of some of its modules.
 This feature is useful and will be extended within the next few years so as to allow for upgrades of device capabilities.
 A user may, for instance, buy support for a newer version of a standard or for an additional standard.
 A European customer may want to upgrade his device for use in the United States of America, or vice versa, by adding new software.
 Operators may distribute upgrades of original manufacturer software.
 A variety of methods and media can be employed to this end, ranging from memory cards, CD-ROM and Internet or over-the-air download.